Non-Euclidean geometry and games

 - Hyperbolic Maze — a maze in a hyperbolic 2D manifold.

-- Hypernom — this uses three-dimensional spherical geometry.
+- Hypernom — this small game designed for VR uses three-dimensional spherical geometry.

 - Uniform Polychora — more three-dimensional spherical geometry.